yixuan/rcpp-note/source/api/Vector_ctor.rst

 ``template <typename InputIterator>``

-.. cpp:function:: Vector(InputIterator first, InputIterator last, int n)
+.. cpp:function:: Vector::Vector(InputIterator first, InputIterator last, int n)

    Create a vector of length *n*, and copy the data between iterators *first* and *last* to the created vector. *n* should be greater than or equal to the distance betwen